x13a/Sentry/README.md

 * limit the maximum number of failed password attempts
 * disable USB data connections (Android 12, USB HAL 1.3, Device Owner)

-Also you can grant it device and app notifications permission to turn off USB data connections automatically on screen off.
+Also you can grant it device & app notifications permission to turn off USB data connections automatically on screen off.

 ## Permissions